-For all these reasons, the question whether contextuality is a signature of non-classicality --- and, if so, under which conditions and in which sense --- is relevant and has received much attention in recent years \cite{budroni2021quantum,li2017experimental, li2019state, ZhangExperimental, Gupta2022}.
-In this paper we try to contribute to this debate by showing a quite simple ``thought experiment'' or ``toy mechanism'' where a classical object (i.e., an object which obeys the laws of classical physics) generates contextual data.
+For all these reasons, the question of whether contextuality is a signature of non-classicality --- and, if so, under which conditions and in which sense --- is relevant and much research, both theoretical and experimental, has been devoted to it \cite{deRondeOmelette, MarianRule, li2017experimental, li2019state, ZhangExperimental, Gupta2022}.
+In this paper, we try to contribute to this debate by showing a quite simple ``thought experiment'' or ``toy mechanism'' where a classical object (i.e., an object that obeys the laws of classical physics) generates contextual data.
 Thought experiments are helpful tools to clarify difficult questions, and we believe that the one we propose here can shed some light on the conditions an experimental test of contextuality must satisfy in order to have phenomenological significance, i.e., in order to allow us to conclude that a certain kind of physical phenomenon has occurred.
 More importantly, it can help us to understand in which sense contextuality can be seen as a signature of non-classicality.